crashinvaders/gdx-texture-packer-gui/README.md

 ```

 ### Backlog
-See what features are currently planned on project's [Trello board](https://trello.com/b/mugauAoC)
+See what features are currently planned on the project's [Trello board](https://trello.com/b/mugauAoC)

 ### Releases
 New versions come out as soon as the application gets significant new features or important fixes.